disorder75/JNN/README.md

 # MyNeuralNetwork
-Implementation of a neural network in Java
+Implementation of a neural network in Java based on an eclipse project